b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 So, here are some exercises that you may want to solve to get from this chapter as much as you can.

 *Note.
-Some of the readers probably will not solve the exercises on their own.
-Still, I suggest you read the task descriptions and the solutions (and try to understand them).
+Some readers probably will not solve the exercises.
+They will not want to or will not be able to solve them (in that case my apology for the inapprorpiate difficulty level).
+Either way, I suggest you read the task descriptions and the solutions (and try to understand them).
 In those sections I may use, e.g. some language constructs that I will not explain again in the upcoming chapters.*

 ### Exercise 1 {#sec:julia_language_exercise1}